TERRORISM, SHOULD YOU BE SCARED TO TRAVEL?

 I don’t think so.

-When I was in India, at the Taj Mahal, I had a man ask to take a photo with me (along with hundreds of others) and he said, although not speaking much English; “beautiful skin, such contrast between black and white”… This is a sign of compassion and diversity.
+When I was in India, at the Taj Mahal, I had a man ask to take a photo with me and he said, although not speaking much English; “beautiful skin, such contrast between black and white”… This is a sign of compassion and diversity.
 Not any kind of radicalism, in any sense of the word.

 In today’s day and age, there should be no higher risk of danger to particular genders, colours, religions or sexual orientations.

 Though unfortunately, there is!
 And the recent mass shootings in America and Europe are prime examples of that.

 But before you throw in the towel and hide away from the world, stop and think… Is this how I should feel?
 Is this how I want to feel?
 Is this how all travellers should feel?

 Show the world that you are not afraid.
 You can travel where ever you desire, regardless of who you are, what has recently happened or how your instincts are affecting you.
 The world is big and it sure can be scary.
 But so is everything if you let it consume you.

 Instead of dwelling on the possibility that something may happen, act with compassion, love, excitement and courage.
 If you want to stay home for the rest of your life and be worried about what may happen if you drove your car today, if you go out in the sun, or if you simply left your home… You will live a life of fear.
 And that doesn’t sound very fun to me!

 Terrorism is our greatest fear.
 Not our biggest threat.